Bad-ptr/persp-mode.el/README.md

 `:hooks` -- the list of hooks (or symbol) to which you want to add checks.
   `def-auto-persp` tries to be smart about hooks to which it'll add checks, but sometimes you need more control.
 `:dyn-env` -- the list of variables and values to dynamically bind when the checks and action takes place.
 The format is the same as in the `let` form.
+`:get-name-expr` -- expression to get a perspecive name.
 `:get-buffer-expr` -- expression to get the buffer.
 `:get-persp-expr` -- expression to get the perspective.
 `:parametes` -- list of parameters for perspective(see the `modify-persp-parameters` function).